DATICANcompetitionUI/NataBridge/README.md

 - Severe preeclampsia
 - Eclampsia

-NataBridge focuses on **risk stratification** across this spectrum — placing patients into Low, Mid, or High risk categories — rather than claiming to diagnose any specific condition.
-This distinction is clinically and ethically
-important: the system is a decision support tool, not a diagnostic device.
+NataBridge focuses on **risk stratification** across this spectrum - placing patients into Low, Mid, or High risk categories - rather than claiming to diagnose any specific condition.
+This distinction is clinically and ethically important: the system is a decision support tool, not a diagnostic device.

 ---

 ## 2. Why Hypertensive Disorders of Pregnancy?

-Hypertensive disorders of pregnancy are among the top three direct causes of maternal mortality in Nigeria and across Sub-Saharan Africa.
-They are responsible for a significant proportion of the estimated 75,000 maternal deaths Nigeria records annually — the highest absolute number of any country in the world, representing 29% of global maternal deaths in 2023.
+Hypertensive disorders of pregnancy (HDP) are among the top three direct causes of maternal mortality in Nigeria and across Sub-Saharan Africa.
+It accounts for 15% to 32% of all maternal deaths in the country according to National Institue of Health.
+HDP  are responsible for a significant proportion of the estimated 75,000 maternal deaths Nigeria records annually the highest absolute number of any country in the world, representing 29% of global maternal deaths in 2023.

 HDP is particularly well-suited for AI-assisted risk stratification for four specific reasons:

 **1. Measurable physiological precursors exist.**
-The progression from gestational hypertension to preeclampsia to eclampsia follows a defined clinical pathway with measurable vital sign changes — elevated blood pressure, tachycardia, metabolic disruption — that can be detected with non-invasive measurements any Community Health Worker can take.
+The progression from gestational hypertension to preeclampsia to eclampsia follows a defined clinical pathway with measurable vital sign changes - elevated blood pressure, tachycardia, metabolic disruption - and this can be detected with non-invasive measurements any Community Health Worker can take.

 **2. An intervention window exists.**
 Unlike complications such as postpartum haemorrhage, which occur acutely after delivery, HDP develops progressively during pregnancy.
-This progression creates an actionable window between first signs and life-threatening emergency — exactly the window NataBridge is designed to exploit through earlier identification and escalation.
+This progression creates an actionable window between first signs and life-threatening emergency - and this is exactly the window NataBridge is designed to exploit through earlier identification and escalation.

 **3. The data exists to train a meaningful model.**
 The UCI Maternal Health Risk Dataset provides 1,014 labeled records with the key physiological features associated with HDP risk.
-This enables supervised classification model training without requiring locally collected clinical data — appropriate for a competition prototype stage.
+This enables supervised classification model training without requiring locally collected clinical data - and this is appropriate for this competition prototype stage.

 **4. The Three Delays Model maps directly onto the problem.**
-Most HDP deaths in low-resource settings occur because of Delay 1 — the woman or her CHW does not recognise danger signs early enough to act.
+Most HDP deaths in low-resource settings from our research occur because of Delay 1 - the woman or her Community Health Worker (CHW) does not recognise danger signs early enough to act.
 NataBridge directly targets this delay by enabling data-driven early identification of at-risk patients between and during antenatal visits.

 ---

-## 3. Literature Review — Evidence Base for Feature Selection
+## 3. Literature Review - Evidence Base for The Feature Selection

 The clinical features selected for the NataBridge model are grounded in peer-reviewed evidence from Sub-Saharan African populations.
-The following three systematic reviews directly support our approach.
+The following three systematic reviews directly support our approach to solving this problem.

 ---

 ### Citation 1

 **Title:** Systematic review of observational studies of the impact of cardiovascular risk factors on preeclampsia in sub-Saharan Africa

 **Authors:** Hounkpatin OI, Amidou SA, Houehanou YC, Lacroix P, Preux PM, Houinato DS, Bezanahary H

 **Journal:** BMC Pregnancy and Childbirth